aharita/engineer-to-leader/docs/senior-to-staff/module-6/index.md

 *   **The "Root Cause" Fallacy:**
     *   *Senior:* "The root cause was human error.
 Dave messed up."
     *   *Staff:* "There is no such thing as human error.
 The system allowed Dave to mess up.
 The root cause is a bad system.
 Fix the system, don't blame Dave."

+---

+## 3. Summary

+* **Observability > Logging.** If you have to redeploy to understand a bug, you have hope, not observability.
+* **Alert on user pain, not CPU metrics.** SLOs over vanity alerts.
+Your sleep depends on it.
+* **Be the Incident Commander.** When things break, coordinate—don't just code.
+Keep the CEO off the engineers' backs.
+* **Fix the system, not the person.** "Human error" is a cop-out.
+The system allowed the error.
+Fix the system.
+* **Post-mortems are mandatory.** Not to assign blame, but to make sure this specific disaster never happens again.
+New disasters are fine.

+Ops maturity is the difference between "the site is down and everyone is panicking" and "the site is down and we're calmly following the runbook."
+Be the calm.